DarshanKathiriya/cowin/README.md

 3. Run it as `python cowin.py`.
 Do not use `python3` in Mac, there is some problem with IDLE and Mac.
 Ensure that `python --version` gives 3.x version.
 4. If you still get a bug where the alert does not disappear after clicking ok (in Mac), you can ignore the error.

+If you know Python, you can modify the script to book an appointment according to your filters.

 Please use it responsibly.